docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 AcquireExclusiveDeviceAccess(), if the minimum requirements are not met.

-In emergency situations, when there is not enough GPU memory available to complete a render, an effect may call PurgeDeviceMemory in the GPU Device Suite to free up memory not ini- tially available.
+In emergency situations, when there is not enough GPU memory available to complete a render, an effect may call PurgeDeviceMemory in the GPU Device Suite to free up memory not initially available.
 This will impact performance, and should be used only if absolutely necessary.

 ----